DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentsReproducibility.md

 * `3-analysis_asd.ipynb`
 * `3-analysis_hh.ipynb`

-> Download/setup the required artifacts (or train from scratch), update paths where necessary, and run these notebooks to regenerate the paper?s results.
+> Download/setup the required model outputs (or train from scratch), update paths where necessary, and run these notebooks to regenerate the paper?s results.